Traditional Chinese medicine: People's Republic

 In 1968, the CCP supported a new system of health care delivery for rural areas.
 Villages were assigned a barefoot doctor (a medical staff with basic medical skills and knowledge to deal with minor illnesses) responsible for basic medical care.
 The medical staff combined the values of traditional China with modern methods to provide health and medical care to poor farmers in remote rural areas.
 The barefoot doctors became a symbol of the Cultural Revolution, for the introduction of modern medicine into villages where traditional Chinese medicine services were used.
 The barefoot doctor system represents a hybrid of modern and traditional Chinese medicine (中西医结合 (Chinese western medicine combination), usually translated "Integrative Chinese Medicine"), a guiding principle that has far outlived the barefoot doctor system.
 Nathan Sivin's 1987 translation of Revised Outline of Chinese Medicine: For Western-medicine practitioners to learn Chinese medicine (新编中医学概要：供西医学习中医用; 1972) serves as a good, though outdated, example of this principle in practice.

 The State Intellectual Property Office (now known as CNIPA) established a database of patents granted for traditional Chinese medicine.

 In the second decade of the twenty-first century, Chinese Communist Party general secretary Xi Jinping strongly supported TCM, calling it a "gem".
 As of May 2011, in order to promote TCM worldwide, China had signed TCM partnership agreements with over 70 countries.
 His government pushed to increase its use and the number of TCM-trained doctors and announced that students of TCM would no longer be required to pass examinations in Western medicine.
 Chinese scientists and researchers, however, expressed concern that TCM training and therapies would receive equal support with Western medicine.
 They also criticized a reduction in government testing and regulation of the production of TCMs, some of which were toxic.
 Government censors have removed Internet posts that question TCM.
 In 2020 Beijing drafted a local regulation outlawing criticism of TCM.
 According to Caixin, the regulation was later passed with the provision outlawing criticism of TCM removed.

+Traditional Chinese Medicine does not reflect ancient medical practice, instead being a modern selection from very diverse traditions, with "a minimal vestige of ideas and practices" having been retained from them.